evomimic/map-narratives/docs/drafts/glossary.md

 Every AgentSpace has its own [LifeCode](#lifecode), and every interaction between Agents happens **within** an AgentSpace.

-⚠️ *Not every AgentSpace is itself an Agent (i.e., not all are [Social Organisms](#social-organism)), but some AgentSpaces may evolve into Agents one level up the holarchy.*
+⚠️ *Not every AgentSpace is itself an Agent (i.e., not all are [Social Organisms](#social-organism)), but some  AgentSpaces, once sufficiently coherent and governed, may themselves become Agents — emergent wholes acting at a higher level of the holarchy.*

 ---